Loan Phone Scams: Know Your Risk if You Have Debt

 - The caller guarantees you'll get a loan or loan assistance, no matter what.

-- The caller claims you've been approved for a loan or loan assistance, but requires an upfront payment to cover insurance or processing "fees" often by wire transfer.
+- The caller claims you've already been approved for a loan or loan assistance, but requires an upfront payment to cover insurance or processing "fees" often by wire transfer.

 - The caller uses high-pressure techniques, claiming immediate action is required to take advantage of their offer.

-How to Protect Against Would-Be Scammers
+How to Protect Against Scammers

-If you receive any unsolicited calls with a loan or loan assistance offer - hang up immediately.
+If you receive any unsolicited calls with a loan or loan assistance offer, hang up immediately.